-The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substnce use and abuse for youth, adults and families through edication, prevention and intervention strategies/ the coalition also works to increase access to and resource for successful treatment and recovery from substance use disorders.
+The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substance use and abuse for youth, adults and families through education, prevention and intervention strategies.
+The coalition also works to increase access to and resources for successful treatment and recovery from substance use disorders.

 The goal of the Colorectal Cancer Screening Program is to increase screening rates among MGH Chelsea patients and to reduce screening disparities between white and Latino patients.

 For more than 30 years, Massachusetts General Hospital Community Health Associates (CHA) has supported the work of MGH Health Care Centers serving Charlestown, Chelsea, Everett, Revere, and the North End (affiliate) in delivering comprehensive, high quality, primary and preventive health services and health promotion to the low income and underserved populations living and working in these communities.

 MGH Charlestown, MGH Chelsea, and MGH Revere provide confidential Family Planning services to adolescents and other eligible patients through grant support from Boston Action for Community Development (ABCD).

 The Fatherhood Program supports fathers and male care givers to children who are patients themselves or who have family members who are patients at MGH Chelsea.

 Food for Families identifies pediatric patients and their families in Chelsea and Revere who have experienced hunger and food insecurity and connects them to food resources that ensure access to healthy foods.